 Devouring the City

-To kick off the second season of Only in New York, series host Sarah Maslin Nir sits down with Sam Sifton, food editor for The New York Times and founding editor of NYT Cooking, to consider New York City’s voracious and individualistic appetite ranging from quick bites on the street to the city’s most lauded restaurants.
-Additional speaker to be announced!
+To kick off the second season of Only in New York, series host Sarah Maslin Nir brings together chef provocateur and writer Eddie Huang and Sam Sifton, food editor for The New York Times and founding editor of NYT Cooking, for a conversation about the ever-evolving role of food and restaurants in New York City's psyche.

 Only in New York with Times reporter Sarah Maslin Nir is a conversation series bringing together two distinctive New Yorkers from different worlds to explore key questions about the city’s identity, culture, and history – glass of wine in hand.